KU Student Housing Handbook

 Our Mission

-Building learning-centered communities through individual support and respect
+Building learning-centered communities through individual support and respect.

-KU Student Housing Inclusion Statement
+Housing & Residence Life Inclusion Statement

 We proudly commit to preparing our students and staff to thrive in a global community.
 We seek to understand and affirm all identities we serve to develop a culture where individuals challenge assumptions and engage in open discourse.
-Through representative staff and equitable policies we will continue to serve the evolving needs of our diverse communities.
+Through representative staff and equitable policies, we will continue to serve the evolving needs of our diverse communities.

 Non-Discrimination Statement of the University of Kansas